nabto/ionic-starter-nabto/README.md

-# Ionic Starter for Nabto / AppMyProduct - 1.0 BETA
+# Ionic Starter for Nabto IoT / AppMyProduct - 1.0 BETA

 This [Ionic](http://ionicframework.com) Starter is the first [AppMyProduct](https://www.appmyproduct.com) sample app.
-It contains everything to build a production ready app to remote control your own product:
+It contains everything to build a production ready IoT app to remote control your own product:

 * Device management through local discovery and bookmarks for later access
 * RSA fingerprint based pairing of local devices with app for secure remote access